robertdebock/terraform-aws-vault/examples/development/README.md

 # Development scenario for Vault

-Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags on spot instances.
+Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags.
 Cheap for development, not for production.

 ## Setup